9:00 a.m. – 1:00 p.m., Monday – Friday

 What is Camp Casa?

-Camp Casa is a three-week-long musical theatre summer camp for ages 8 – 14 and open to all skill levels, from beginners to accomplished young professionals.
-Campers take daily classes in acting, music and dance.
+Camp Casa is a one-week-long musical theatre summer camp for ages 8 – 14 and open to all skill levels, from beginners to accomplished young professionals.

 What’s a typical day like at Camp Casa?

 Camp is Monday-Friday, 9:00 a.m. – 1:00 p.m.
 Campers are divided into small groups according to age and are assigned at least one dedicated Camp Counselor.
-On a typical day, campers will spend half the day rehearsing for a show, while the other half of the day is spent taking classes in acting, singing, and dancing focused on giving your camper the skills they need to succeed on and off the stage.
+On a typical day, campers will receive training from seasoned theatre and education professionals in acting, singing, and dancing as they rehearse a portion of the musical Seussical Jr. Instructors focus on giving your camper the skills they need to succeed on and off the stage.

 How do the performances work?